edgeworx/docs/content/en/docs/more/maintenance.md

 ### Edge Nodes

-When you [add an edge node](/docs/cloud/adding-nodes/add-node/) to your Darcy Cloud project, three software components are installed on the node:
+When you [add an edge node](/docs/cloud/adding-nodes/add-node/) to your Edgeworx Cloud project, three software components are installed on the node:

-- _Edgeworx Agent_ interacts with Darcy Cloud to monitor the node's status.
+- _Edgeworx Agent_ interacts with Edgeworx Cloud to monitor the node's status.
-- _ioFog Agent_ communicates with the Darcy Cloud ioFog backend to manage microservices on your node.
+- _ioFog Agent_ communicates with the Edgeworx Cloud ioFog backend to manage microservices on your node.
 - _Deviceplane Agent_ implements the [keyless SSH](/docs/cloud/node-remote-access/)
   access mechanism.
-It is also used by Darcy Cloud to perform updates to the agents themselves.
+It is also used by Edgeworx Cloud to perform updates to the agents themselves.

 Node maintenance can affect one or more of these agents.